 The method of ingestion does not have a significant impact on the duration of effects, but it influences the type of high a user gets.
 For example, injecting or smoking meth produces an instant rush of euphoria.
 The intensity is not as great as when snorting or eating, although the effects of snorting or eating typically last longer.

-How much Methamphetamine can I take before I risk overdosing?
+How much methamphetamine can I take before risking overdose?

 The amount of methamphetamine it takes of overdose depends on the weight of the user, their general health, personal metabolism, tolerance, and the purity of the meth itself.
 Because of this, it is really difficult to know the exact amount of meth it takes to overdose.